-- 9. All parties should commit to investigating the fairest and most efficient way to fund aged care reforms and agree 'in-principle' to support these reforms. - 10.
+- 9. All parties should commit to finding the fairest and most efficient way of funding aged care reforms and develop a transparent process to gain public support for any reforms. - 10.
 Create a dedicated Home Care Loans Scheme to fund additional care and support.

-All parties should commit to investigating the fairest and most efficient way to fund aged care reforms and agree 'in-principle' to support these reforms.
+All parties should commit to finding the fairest and most efficient way of funding aged care reforms and develop a transparent process to gain public support for any reforms.

-- An independent analysis of aged care funding options should be undertaken during the next term of parliament. - This analysis could be performed by the Productivity Commission and put before an expert review panel and a multi-party parliamentary committee. - Each party should make an "in principle" commitment to support the recommendations made by the independent panel. - Independent analysis should establish the most fair and efficient way to raise the additional funds required to fund aged care reforms. - It may involve a single funding mechanism, such as a levy, an increase to GST or changes to other taxes, or may involve a combination of these based on their capacity to deliver fairness and efficiency.
+- Independent analysis of aged care funding options should be undertaken during the current term of parliament. - This analysis could be performed by the Productivity Commission and put before an expert review panel and a multi-party parliamentary committee. - Independent analysis should establish the most fair and efficient way to raise the additional funds required to fund aged care reforms. - It may involve a single funding mechanism, such as a levy, an increase to GST or changes to superannuation tax concessions.
+It may also include changes to the rules governing consumer contributions, such as annual or lifetime caps or the valuation of assets.
+This may involve a combination of these based on their capacity to deliver fairness and efficiency. - Consumer research and public consultation should be undertaken to assess public support for different policy options to ensure there is broad public acceptance before making any changes.